Applicable to Gentiles in Community of Israel 1250 BC?

 So Sabbath Keepers' claim that no Christian followed Sabbath in the early church cannot be defended based upon even the King James which inconsistently renders the word for Sabbath(s) as sometimes about the Sabbath in reference to Gentiles following Paul, and the day they met was Sabbath, but other times as the first day of the week, i.e., Sunday.

 Incidentally, the King James Bible is the same Bible that translates the word "pascha" (passover) in Acts as Easter to make us think the apostles remembered Jesus' resurrection on the pagan holiday for the goddess Eostre.
-This is only true today, starting in the 300s under the pagan Constantine who as a self-declared pope of the Roman Catholic Church moved the celebration of the Resurrection of Jesus from Passover to the day to worship the goddess Easter (Eostre).
+This is only true today, starting in the 300s under the pagan Constantine who as Pontifex Maximus over the Roman Catholic Church (and all other religions at Rome) moved the celebration of the Resurrection of Jesus from Passover to the day to worship the goddess Easter (Eostre).
 See our article Easter Error.

 Sabbath: Is It The 12 Hours From Sunrise Saturday to Sunset?